amit-chaudhari1/amyth.dev/content/uses.md

 hidemeta: false
 comments: false
 description: >
         A list of all the tech Gear I use.
-The purpose of this page is to serve as an reference when friends as me about the specifics of the gear I use.
+The purpose of this page is to serve as an reference when friends ask me about the specifics of the gear I use.
         Definitely not to show-off. no no I'm very humble.
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs